Darkover series: Fate

 In The Shattered Chain there is a brief mention, or appeal, to the theme of fate.
 In later books, both Darkovan and not Darkovan, Bradley explores her ideas in greater depth.
 In The Shattered Chain, Peter Haldane, a Terran, looks exactly like Rohana Ardais's son, except for the lack of a sixth finger.
 When attempting Haldane's rescue, disguised as a Renunciate on Rohana's advice, Magdalen Lorne meets Jaelle, who is a Renunciate and Rohana's niece.
 Jaelle is the one person who can expose Magda as a fake, because Magda claims to have the same oath-mother, which Jaelle knows is a lie.
 The remedy for masquerading as a Renunciate is to take the Renunciate's oath and make the lie come true.
 Rohana does not think this is all coincidence; Bradley suggests there is a higher power at work.

-Bradley often implies that fate is at work when a character uses the Darkovan proverb, "The world will go as it will, not as you or I will have it", which appears in nearly all the Darkover books.
+Bradley often implied that fate is at work when a character uses the Darkovan proverb, "The world will go as it will, not as you or I will have it", which appears in nearly all the Darkover books.

 Consistency

-Bradley says, in A Darkover Retrospective, that she does not really like "series books".
-She also claims, "I am simply not up to the kind of planning and long-range forethought that a "series" demands", such as Robert A. Heinlein's Future History series.
-She mentions a fellow novelist who has a grand scheme worked out for 2000 years into the future, and every book must fit into the scheme.
-She thinks that is "horrible".
+Bradley said, in A Darkover Retrospective, that she did not really like "series books".
+She also claimed, "I am simply not up to the kind of planning and long-range forethought that a "series" demands", such as Robert A. Heinlein's Future History series.
+She mentioned a fellow novelist who has a grand scheme worked out for 2000 years into the future, and every book must fit into the scheme.
+She thought that is "horrible".